 Note

-You do not need to enable remote commands if you add the policy files to each agent without using the Wazuh server to push them.
-For example, you can manually create the policy file directly on the monitored endpoint, or use scp to copy the policy file to the monitored endpoint.
+Remote command execution is disabled by default as a security measure to reduce the attack surface in case the Wazuh server is compromised.
+If you prefer not to enable remote commands, you can manually deploy policy files to each agent without using the Wazuh server to push them.
+For example, you can create the policy file directly on the monitored endpoint or use scp to copy the policy file to the endpoint.

 # chown wazuh:wazuh /var/ossec/etc/shared/default/<NEW_POLICY_FILE>